Laura Baudis: Early life, education and family

-Baudis was born on October 29, 1969 in Timișoara, Romania.
+Baudis was born on October 29, 1969, in Timișoara, Romania.
 She attended the Lyceum for Mathematics and Physics, where she developed a fascination for mathematics, literature, philosophy, and architecture.
 After Romanian communist party leader Nicolae Ceaușescu died in 1989, her family moved to Heidelberg.
 She attended the Geschwister-Scholl Gymnasium in Mannheim.

 She proceeded to study physics at the University of Heidelberg in 1993 and obtained her Ph.D. in 1999 ibidem.

 During her studies, she worked as a research assistant at the Max Planck Institute for Nuclear Physics from 1997 to 1999.
 After obtaining her Ph.D., she became a postdoctoral fellow at the department of physics at Stanford University from 2000 to 2003.
 She was appointed assistant professor of physics at the University of Florida in 2003 and stayed there until 2006 when she became a Lichtenberg-Professor for Astroparticle Physics at RWTH-Achen.
 She has been a Professor for Physics at the University of Zurich since 2007.

 She is married and mother of two.

 Academic career

 During her studies at the University of Heidelberg, Baudis worked on double beta decay and the detection of Weakly interacting massive particles (WIMPs).
 In particular, she investigated how neutrinoless double-beta decay could be used in the search for dark matter.
 She participated in the Cryogenic Dark Matter Search, a collaboration that aimed to detect dark matter in the form of WIMPs.
 Since 2004, she has contributed to the XENON dark matter research project, which uses a chamber filled with liquid xenon to detect particle interactions.
 As part of the XENON project, she studied the technical limitations of current detection methods, with an emphasis on improving the sensitivity of direct dark matter detectors.
 These efforts were continued in the DARWIN project, which involves research and development on WIMP detectors.
 Like XENON, the DARWIN project aims to increase the sensitivity of liquid xenon detectors until they have a realistic chance of detecting and studying dark matter.

+In 2011 at the international symposium on subnuclear physics held in Vatican City, she gave a talk Results from the XENON100 Dark Matter Search Experiment.